 Let people purchase as a guest

-Provide a guest checkout so a potential customer doesn’t have to register or log in to make a purchase on your business’ mobile site or app.
+Provide a guest checkout so that a potential customer doesn’t have to register or log in to make a purchase on your business’ mobile site or app.
 This keeps the purchase simple and short.

 Make the checkout process secure